bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 Playbooks
 ^^^^^^^^^

 An Ansible playbook is simply a list of roles to apply, on a specific host or group of hosts.
-It is a yml file.
+It is an yml file.

 In **BlueBanquise**, default path is /etc/ansible/playbooks.